mauritssilvis/challenges/java/java-project-cli/README.md

 java nl/mauritssilvis/challenges/java/cli/manual/projects/basic/Main
 ```

-As is explained below, the `.class` extension of the class file should not be included.
+As explained below, the `.class` extension of the class file should not be included.

 Equivalently, one could execute the following commands: